-Pharmacovigilance work to detect problems which occur with a longer latency period involves cases where the cause of the reaction is far more difficult to ascertain.
+Pharmacovigilance work to detect problems that occur with a longer latency period and involves cases where the cause of the reaction is far more difficult to ascertain.

 An example could be the drug isoniazid, which has been estimated to have a latency period of around a year when considering unpredictable immune-mediated hypersensitivity reactions or idiosyncratic reactions.
 There are other examples of even longer latency periods.
 Practolol was a beta adrenergic receptor blocking agent which was found to provoke an oculomucocutaneous syndrome.
 It was withdrawn from sale in 1975 following a series of reports; the average latency period for this problem has since been estimated at over four years.

 Particular therapeutic approaches may also present a risk of long latency adverse reactions or delay in detection.
-Gene therapy may represent one example, whereby the permanent changes to recipient cells may be associated with toxicities which are detected many years later.
-There may also be cases where viral vectors are used, raising the possibility of whether the potential exists for a latent infection to clinically manifest itself some years later.
-Some antiretrovirals have been found to be associated with multiple late onset problems related to toxicity.
-Long term follow up clinical trials are of paramount importance; controlled comparisons and epidemiological methods such as prospective cohort studies may be useful here.
+Gene therapy may represent one example, whereby the permanent changes to recipient cells may be associated with toxicities that are detected many years later.
+There may also be cases where viral vectors are used, raising the possibility of whether the potential exists for latent infection to clinically manifest itself some years later.
+Some antiretrovirals have been found to be associated with multiple late-onset problems related to toxicity.
+Long-term follow-up clinical trials are of paramount importance; controlled comparisons and epidemiological methods such as prospective cohort studies may be useful here.

-There have also been Adverse Reactions which occurred not for the patient who took the drug, but for their adult children.
+There have also been Adverse Reactions that occurred not on patients who took the drug but on their adult children.
 This was the scenario presented by Diethylstilbestrol (DES) which was prescribed as an oestrogen intended to prevent miscarriage.
-Used in the USA from 1941, it was not until 1970 that suspicions were raised over a series of cases of a rare vaginal cancer (clear cell adenocarcinoma, abbreviated to CCA).
+Used in the USA from 1941, it was not until 1970 that suspicions were raised over a series of cases of rare vaginal cancer (clear cell adenocarcinoma, abbreviated to CCA).
 This disease is associated with patients in their seventies but was nonetheless being diagnosed in patients aged between 14 and 22 years old.
-A case control study finally confirmed the suspicion in 1971, some thirty years after the drug was placed onto the market: the cancer was associated with exposure of the embryo to stilbestrol taken by the mother.
+A case-control study finally confirmed the suspicion in 1971, some thirty years after the drug was placed onto the market: the cancer was associated with exposure of the embryo to stilbestrol taken by the mother.
 It was also later found that there were other serious problems associated with taking the drug, including malformations of the cervix and uterus; decreased fertility; ectopic pregnancies; and higher incidences of spontaneous abortions and preterm births.